 - Repeal of offence for engaging in vaginal, oral, or anal services without the use of a condom or other appropriate barrier

 Men who have sex with men sex workers

 If test results are positive, refer to STI management section for advice:

 Provide advice about avoiding oral, vaginal and anal sex until no longer infectious (exclusion period).
 In some jurisdictions, it is an offence for a sex worker to knowingly work during any period when they are known to be infectious with an STI.
 Advice may be sought from specialist sexual health clinicians.

-Sex workers with STIs may be reluctant to disclose the identity of clients.
+It may be difficult or not possible for sex workers with STIs to disclose the identity of clients.
 It should be borne in mind that protected sex is practised almost universally within the sex industry.
 Provider referral whereby the health practitioner or specialist contact tracer gains consent of your client to inform the contacts (notification is anonymous and maintains client confidentiality) may be the preferred method of contact tracing.
 Advice on provider referral can be sought from the local sexual health clinic, public health unit or sex worker organisations.